Romanian PM claims election win but one exit poll differs | Politics

 Romanian PM claims election win but one exit poll differs

 Romanian Prime Minister Ludovic Orban claimed victory in Sunday's national election seen as pivotal for the country's future in the European mainstream, although one exit poll showed his ruling Liberals (PNL) losing by a narrow margin.
-A reform-minded fiscal conservative, Orban is expected to get the nomination to form the government, most likely with the small centrist USR-Plus grouping, from President Klaus Iohannis, even if final results show him slightly behind his rivals, the leftist PSD.
+A reform-minded fiscal conservative, Orban is expected to get the nomination to form a coalition government from President Klaus Iohannis, even if final results show him slightly behind his rivals, the leftist PSD.

 - READ MORE ON: